 Institutes and Projects

-Program Committee, Central Division of the American Philosophical Association, 2016-2017.
+Program Committee, Central Division of the American Philosophical Association, 2016-2018 for the 2018 APA Central Meeting.

-GLCA’s Women and Gender Studies Institute on teaching Introduction to Gender Studies, participant, May 2016, Ann Arbor, MI.
+GLCA’s Women and Gender Studies Institute on teaching Introduction to Gender Studies, participant, May 2016, Ann Arbor, MI and on teaching transnationalism in W/G/S Studies, May 2017, Ann Arbor, MI.

 Ancient Philosophy Pedagogy Workshop, part of the GLCA Ancient Philosophy Research and Teaching Collaborative Initiative, organizer and host, April 8, 2016.
 Seven GLCA faculty and a local Indiana colleague spent a long afternoon thinking together about what the contest is and how we as faculty can best motivate our students to a life of caring for their souls, in the language of Socrates in the Apology.